 8.3.
-After signaling readiness all offensive players must stand with Wheelchair on their defending goal line without changing location relative to one another until the pull is released.
+After signaling readiness all offensive players must have one of the front wheels on their defending goal line without changing location relative to one another until the pull is released.

 8.4.
 After signaling readiness all defensive players must keep their Wheelchair entirely behind the vertical plane of the goal line until the pull is released.